invenia/blog/_posts/JuliaLangFeatures.md

 The `Box` type is similar to the `Ref` type, in function and purpose.
-`Box` is the type julia uses for variables that are closed over, but which might be rebound.
+`Box` is the type Julia uses for variables that are closed over, but which might be rebound.
 This is the case for primitives (like `Int`) which are rebound whenever they are incremented.
 It is important to be clear on the difference between mutating the contents of a variable, and rebinding that variable name.